 If your child has asthma it’s only natural as a parent to worry about their physical activity, as it may cause an asthma attack or increase their asthma symptoms.

-But there are many studies that show playing sport, participating in physical activity and maintaining a good fitness level is actually good for asthma sufferers and can help reduce the severity and frequency of asthma symptoms.
+But there are many studies that show playing sport, participating in physical activity and maintaining a good fitness level is actually good for asthma sufferers.
+Furthermore, it can help reduce the severity and frequency of asthma symptoms.

-In fact some of the World’s best known professional athletes and Olympic stars have asthma, with a recent study showing that 8% of Olympic athletes from the last 5 Olympic Games had asthma.
+In fact some of the World’s best known professional athletes and Olympic stars have asthma.
+A recent study showed that 8% of Olympic athletes from the last 5 Olympic Games had asthma.